SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 So essentially we need to consider, is there a business event that would help us trigger on the moment when the ride has been completed?

 Positive
 : Event-Driven Ideation: To create new business value you must be able to imagine or conceive of a new solution to an existing problem.
 These ideas can be derived from two different directions.
-First, I have a known problem and I am searching for a solution or secondly, let us look at what is available and uncover unique solutions for problems we were not actively looking for.
-The Event Portal enables learnings from both directions as without it, you do not have a central location to capture all of the events that are available, nor do you have a way to understand whether a given event stream solves your problem.
+First, I have a known problem, and I am searching for a solution or secondly, let us look at what is available and uncover unique solutions for problems we were not actively looking for.
+The Event Portal enables learnings from both directions as without it, you do not have a central location to capture all the events that are available, nor do you have a way to understand whether a given event stream solves your problem.
 The search and filter functionality enable the user to perform keyword searches which range from data level attributes to metadata within the description.

 1. Navigate to the _Catalog_ component of the Event Portal
    ![](img/catalog.png)